NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/test-contracts.md

 });
 ```

-In the previous test we used `.to.equal`, which is part of Chai and it’s used to compare two values, but here we are using [`.to.be.revertedWith`](/hardhat-chai-matchers/docs/reference#.revertedwith).
-This matcher asserts that a transaction reverts, and that the reason string of the revert is equal to a given string.
+In the previous test we used `.to.equal`, which is part of Chai and is used to compare two values.
+Here we are using [`.to.be.revertedWith`](/hardhat-chai-matchers/docs/reference#.revertedwith), which asserts that a transaction reverts, and that the reason string of the revert is equal to the given string.
 The `.to.be.revertedWith` matcher is not part of Chai itself; instead, it’s added by the [Hardhat Chai Matchers](/hardhat-chai-matchers) plugin, which is included in the sample project we are using.

 Notice that in the previous test we wrote `expect(await ...)` but now we are doing `await expect(...)`.
 In the first case we were comparing two values in a synchronous way; the inner await is just there to wait for the value to be retrieved.
-In the second case, the whole assertion is async, because it has to wait until the transaction is mined.
-This means that the `expect` call returns a promise that we have to wait.
+In the second case, the whole assertion is async because it has to wait until the transaction is mined.
+This means that the `expect` call returns a promise that we have to await.

 ### Manipulating the time of the network

 We are deploying our `Lock` contract with an unlock time of one year.
 If we want to write a test that checks what happens after the unlock time has passed, we can’t wait that amount of time.
-We could use a shorter amount, like 5 seconds, but that’s a less realistic value and it's still a long time to wait in a test.
+We could use a shorter unlock time, like 5 seconds, but that’s a less realistic value and it's still a long time to wait in a test.

 The solution is to simulate the passage of time.
 This can be done with the [`time.increaseTo`](</hardhat-network-helpers/docs/reference#increaseto(timestamp)>) network helper, which mines a new block with the given timestamp: